LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 Most internal J&J asbestos test reports Reuters reviewed do not find asbestos.
 However, while J&J’s testing methods improved over time, they have always had limitations that allow trace contaminants to go undetected – and only a tiny fraction of the company’s talc is tested.

-The World Health Organization and other authorities recognise no safe level of exposure to asbestos.
+The World Health Organization and other authorities recognize no safe level of exposure to asbestos.
 While most people exposed never develop cancer, for some, even small amounts of asbestos are enough to trigger the disease years later.
 Just how small hasn’t been established.
 Many plaintiffs allege that the amounts they inhaled when they dusted themselves with tainted talcum powder were enough.

 The evidence of what J&J knew has surfaced after people who suspected that talc caused their cancers hired lawyers experienced in the decades-long deluge of litigation involving workers exposed to asbestos.
 Some of the lawyers knew from those earlier cases that talc producers tested for asbestos, and they began demanding J&J’s testing documentation.